dcode333/dcode333/README.md

 # 💫 About Me:
-I am a software engineer and like to code 👨‍💻
+I am a software engineer and I am coding as you read 👨‍💻

 ## 🌐 Socials: